“Never think that war, no matter how necessary, nor how justified, is not a crime.” – Ernest Hemingway

 Jim W. Dean, managing editor for Veterans Today, producer/host of Heritage TV Atlanta, specially for the online magazine “New Eastern Outlook”.

-Posted by Jim W. Dean, Managing Editor on March 27, 2017, With 1110 Reads Filed under WarZone.
+Posted by Jim W. Dean, Managing Editor on March 27, 2017, With 1112 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.